diginsight/telemetry/articles/11. use Dynamic-Logging to manage loglevel dinamically at runtime/Use Dynamic-Logging to manage loglevel dinamically at runtime.md

 > this way every call application flow can be easily __isolated__ and __analized__ on a live server, that is processing other calls at the same time.

 ## HOW TO Enable Dynamic Loggging
-Dynamic logging can be enabled adding the following stagement> `services.AddDynamicLogLevel<DefaultDynamicLogLevelInjector>();`
+Dynamic logging can be enabled adding the following stagement:<br>
+`services.AddDynamicLogLevel<DefaultDynamicLogLevelInjector>();`

-to the `ConfigureServices` methods, in the application startup sequence.
+to the `ConfigureServices` methods, in the __application startup sequence__.

-the image below shows the startup sequence of the `SampleWebApi` project, within diginsight telemetry_samples:
+The image below shows the startup sequence of the `SampleWebApi` project, within diginsight telemetry_samples:
 ![alt text](<002.01 SampleWebApi startup sequence.png>)